bkuhlmann/sublime_text_setup/README.md

 # Debugging

-To determine what commands are being fired in order to configure new key bindings, do the following:
+To open and close the console:

 0. Type `CONTROL+<backtick>` to open console.
+0. Type `CONTROL+<backtick>` to exit console.

+To see what commands/key bindings are being fired:

 0. Enter `sublime.log_commands(True)` within the console to enable command logging.
 0. Right click, use menus, etc. to let a log of the actual commands being fired.
 0. Find the command you are looking for in the log and then use that command to build a key binding for.
 0. Enter `sublime.log_commands(False)` within the condole to disable command logging.

+To see what files are being indexed:

+0. Ensure the `index_files` settings is set to `true`.
+0. Enter `sublime.log_indexing(True)` to enable.
+0. Watch the log for file activity.
-0. Type `CONTROL+<backtick>` to exit console.
+0. Enter `sublime.log_indexing(False)` to disable.

 # Resources